Why Your Leads Aren't Converting (It's Not the Ads)

 What to fix first

 Start with response time.
 Measure how long it actually takes for somebody to contact a new lead, not how long the team thinks it takes.
 Then fix CRM routing so the right person sees the right lead immediately.
 After that, align the landing page to the ad promise and layer in qualification criteria.
+All of this sits upstream of conversion rate optimization, because no button test fixes a lead nobody called back.

 If you are spending money on ads and watching conversion rates stay flat, do not increase the budget.
 Fix the handoff layer first.
 That single change often improves close rates more than any creative refresh or audience tweak ever will.

-More from the blog
+More from the journal.